 If you are like most of us, you find it a challenge to decorate your home during the in-between period of summer and fall.
 It’s still warm but the days are getting shorter and the evenings are getting chillier.
 Each year, I have a hard time letting go of summer so I need to do it slowly.

 Decorate with Seasonal Flowers

-I think we can agree that flowers are always a great accessory.
+For the most part, I think we can agree that flowers are a great accessory.
 When we put in a pool and patio this summer, we also planted some hydrangea bushes.
 Luckily, this gave me an abundance of flowers to cut and display.
-I gathered up a bunch and brought my round tray outside to make a quick vignette on the coffee table.
+Recently, I gathered up a bunch and brought my round tray outside.
+This made it easy to decorate a quick vignette on the coffee table.
 You can create a vignette with fresh (or faux) flowers almost anywhere.

 Since I am not quite ready for the vibrant colors of fall, the neutral tones felt right to me.
 With everything still so green and colorful outside, there is no need to add more color anyway.
 Plus, I think it’s better to just slowly ease into fall…enjoy each season for what it has to offer.
 Though, if you enjoy more traditional fall colors, be sure to read my ideas for outdoor fall decorating!